-This CyberWire look back at the Week that Was discusses events affecting Canada, China, Estonia, Iran, Russia, Saudi Arabia, United Arab Emirates, United Kingdom, United States.
+Today's issue includes events affecting Canada, China, Estonia, Iran, Russia, Saudi Arabia, United Arab Emirates, United Kingdom, United States.

 Research Saturday is up.
 In this week's edition we speak with researchers at FireEye about their investigation of FIN7, a threat actor that targets payment card data in the hospitality industry and elsewhere.
 FIN7 uses targeted phishing campaigns, telephone vishing and even a convincing front company to work their mischief.